 - Special 10th Anniversary Benefit to VIP Sponsors

-A special benefit that is being offered to all VIP Sponsors of the WMed Live event is recognition as a Dean’s Circle Leadership Giving Society member for the 2020-21 fiscal year.
+A special benefit that was offered to all VIP Sponsors of the WMed Live event is recognition as a Dean’s Circle Leadership Giving Society member for the 2020-21 fiscal year.

 The WMed Dean’s Circle Leadership Giving Society is the medical school’s premiere leadership unrestricted giving program.
-Individuals and businesses donating to the WMed Live event at $1,000 and above will not only be recognized as VIP Sponsors for this special occasion, they will also be recognized at one of the five Dean’s Circle leadership levels of: $1,000, $2,500, $5,000, $10,000 and $25,000 or more.
+Individuals and businesses who donated to the WMed Live event at $1,000 and above were recognized as VIP Sponsors for this special occasion and were recognized at one of the five Dean’s Circle leadership levels of: $1,000, $2,500, $5,000, $10,000 and $25,000 or more.